 There’s a vast amount of choice available to you when looking for an internet service provider.
 And it’s never been cheaper to get yourself hooked up with all the broadband you need.
-No matter whether you’re just a casual web-and-email user, a creative mind uploading and downloading gigabytes of data, a gamer looking for a reliable connection or a movie fanatic that can’t get enough of streaming video, there’s a plan and an ISP to suit your needs.
+No matter whether you’re just a casual web-and-email user, a creative mind uploading and downloading gigabytes of data, a gamer looking for a reliable connection or a movie fanatic that can’t get enough of streaming video, there’s a plan and an internet provider to suit your needs.

 With the NBN rolling out at an increasing pace, knowing your internet provider options is a must.
 The new national network makes it easier to not only choose and connect to an ISP, but also to switch to a different one if you need to.
 And unlike previously, you can do this all without weeks of waiting around for the connection to happen.

-Here are the ten best internet service providers on the market, all offering solid service and attractive plans and pricing – a quick overview to help get you started on the search for the ISP that fits you best.
+Here are the ten best internet service providers on the market, all offering solid service and attractive plans and pricing – a quick overview to help get you started on the search for the internet plan that suits you best.